hang-m-cao/flashcard/README.md

 ## Lab 2

 ### App Description
-Users can now change the current flashcard displayed by adding a new flashcard with its questions, answers, and choices or by editing the current card.
+Users can now change the current flashcard displayed by adding a new flashcard with its corresponding questions, answers, and choices or by editing the current card.
+A notification will display on the bottom of the screen with a message signaling whether the flashcard was edited or created.

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)
+Make sure the gif actually renders and animates when viewing this README.
 <img src="YOUR_GIF_URL_HERE" width=200><br>

 ## Required